jpsowin/minimal-mistakes/_pages/index.md

 ### All the Postman books

-Here's the full Neil Postman bibliography:
+You can see a [selected bibliography](https://en.wikipedia.org/wiki/Neil_Postman#Selected_bibliography) on Wikipedia.
+I'd sure pay a dollar to know what Neil would've thought about Wikipedia.
+The thing that really shouldn't work and yet works so well it has replaced encyclopedias.

-### Who made this?
+### Who made this page?

 Hey there, I'm Josh Sowin.
-I'm the CEO of Brainjolt, a viral content company that reaches half of America.
+I created this page back in 2005 because of the impact Postman had on me.
+These days I'm the CEO of Brainjolt, a viral content company that reaches half of America.
 We entertain people.
-Sure, I'll have a slice of that irony pie, thanks.
+Sure, I'll have a slice of that irony pie.
 But seriously, please enjoy comfort content in reasonable quantities.
 Life is short.
 Do things that matter.